Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions.Samples/Readme.md

-# Lombiq NodeJs Extensions - Samples
+# Lombiq Node.js Extensions - Samples

-Example project that makes use of Lombiq NodeJs Extensions.
+Example project that makes use of Lombiq Node.js Extensions.

-For general details about and on using the NodeJs Extensions see the  [root Readme](../Readme.md).
+For general details about Lombiq Node.js Extensions and how to use it in your project, see the [root Readme](../Readme.md).